In this article, we will explain the limits applied to the number of messages you can send using the WhatsApp Business Platform.

 What are the limits applied to the number of messages you can send?

-WhatsApp applies limits to the number of messages you can send based on a tier system.
+WhatsApp limits the number of messages you can send based on a tier system.
 Every new account starts at tier 1 after passing the business verification process.
 You are automatically upgraded to the next tier based on the volume and quality of the messages you send.
 Conversely, you can be downgraded if more of your messages are reported or blocked by users.

 |Tier||Messaging limit / 24h|

-|Unverified trial tier||50 unique customers|
+|Unverified trial tier||50 unique customers

 |Tier 1||1,000 unique customers|